 I admire my daughter so much for turning her life around to become a healthy, fit and inspirational person.
 She has undoubtedly influenced my choices in trying to eat healthier and, since I learned to cook at such a young age, I am working to adapt favorite recipes by substituting in healthier ingredients.

 Today's recipe is a great example.
 I used to eat this butternut squash combined with risotto but have really gotten to like quinoa.
 I love all the benefits it provides for those wanting to live a healthier lifestyle.

 Quinoa has many beneficial properties

 Quinoa is a healthy, protein-rich whole grain and can be used in so many ways.
-It works well for a more nutritious packed breakfast waffle, in salads, as a meatless main meal or a healthy side dish.
-It’s naturally gluten-free and is high in anti-inflammatory phytonutriens and heart-healthy fats too!
+It works well for a more nutritious packed breakfast waffle, salad, and as a meatless main meal or a healthy side dish.
+It's naturally gluten-free and is high in anti-inflammatory phytonutriens and heart-healthy fats too!

 Hope you enjoy it as much as my family did.
 And by the way, it is a great meatless meal for Monday nights.
 It's also vegetarian if you sub out the chicken stock for vegetable stock.

 More Quinoa Recipes

 Mediterranean Quinoa Salad is great for lunch or a light dinner.

 Find lots of healthy fall recipes here on 2CM!

 - 1 ½ cups chicken or vegetable stock (vegetable can also be used for vegetarian diets)